jasny/php-functions/README.md

 Jasny\slug('Foo bár'); // or use directly
 ```

-To import all the functions to the global namespace require 'global.php' anywhere in your application
+To import all the functions to the global namespace require 'global.php' anywhere in your application.

 ```php
 require_once 'vendor/jasny/php-functions/global.php';